Interpreting Lawn Damage

 The ground immediately under the ball is being forced forward whilst the ground immediately behind the ball is trying to stay in place - a tear in the turf is the result.
 It may appear as a simple straight cut in the depression, as shown in Figures 2 & 3 or as a rather jagged tear.

-Where lawn damage is in the form of an elliptical depression in the surface, this will be almost certainly be caused by the ball.
+Where the damage is in the form of an elliptical depression in the surface, this will be almost certainly be caused by the ball.
 If you find secondary cut or tear marks within the depression across the line of aim, these too are likely to be caused by the pressure of the ball on a thin layer of turf.
 The only way secondary damage should be attributed to the mallet is where the damage can be matched to the striker's mallet.
 The primary tests are whether the way the stroke was played is consistent with the mallet face contacting the ground and whether the face of the striker's mallet shows signs of grass or soil on its lower edge.

 Example Photographs of Lawn Damage Caused by the Ball